|

 trace, modify the rescale factor and the zero line offset.
 Note: Compatible are all records in MIT format 8, MIT format 16, MIT

 format 61, MIT Format 80 and in MIT Format 212.
+The software can analyze Only the location of the ECG signal channel must be input by the operator.
+If

 Only the location of the ECG signal channel must be input by the operator.
 If necessary, the operator may invert the ECG